Murder of Dana Bennett: Discovery of remains

 Based on the information provided by Y., the police succeeded in finding Bennett's remains.
 The body was buried and the gravesite disguised as an archaeological excavation, in order to conceal the corpse.
 On May 18, 2009, six years after her disappearance, the police central valley units announced that they had found Bennett's remains near Tiberias.
 The body parts were sent to the Forensic Institute at Abu Kabir, where her identity was confirmed.
 Three days later, Bennett was brought for burial near Tiberias.

 On May 26, police announced that the suspect in the murder was Yahya Farhan.
 In the indictment, it is alleged that Farhan and Y. noticed Bennett exit the shared taxi while travelling in his car.
 They persuaded her to board the car under false pretences, and then Farhan drove to the fields between Migdal and Hamaam, where he beat, choked Bennett to death with her own bra, and then burned her body.
 Y. witnessed the murder, and then helped in burning the body.

 The police also charged Farhan with two other murders: in June 2003, he murdered Silvia Molarova, a Czech tourist who was drowned in the Tzalmon River; in this murder, he was also assisted by his girlfriend.
 The other murder occurred in July 2004: at the time, Farhan was detained by the Tiberias police.
 After a fight with another prisoner named Aharon Simchov, Farhan followed him to the shower, where he strangled him to death.
-Until then, the police though that Simchov had committed suicide.
+Until then, the police thought that Simchov had committed suicide.
 Farhan was also charged in the kidnapping and rape of a prostitute in September 2005, but the victim escaped after the attack.

 On March 15, 2010, Y. was convicted in a plea bargain and sentenced to 14 years imprisonment.
 On January 4, 2012, the Supreme Court rejected her appeal on the severity of the sentence.
 On July 21, 2010, Farhan was convicted and sentenced to three cumulative life sentences and another 12 years.
 The judges ruled that the act was "murder for no reason", and that Bennett was not raped before her death.
 In the appeal, Farhan was acquitted of Simchov's death, but his conviction in the other offenses was confirmed.